-- A. Authorizing individuals will determine if sufficient and accurate information exists to warrant the issuance of an alert. - B. When issuing an alert or emergency notification, authorized individuals will include the following, as appropriate: - > Title: Crime Alert, Safety Alert, Emergency Notification, Information Bulletin - Authorizing authority - Date of issuance - > Date, time and location of offense or situation - Description of crime or situation - Description of suspects - Suspect's direction and mode of travel when fleeing incident - Safety instructions/advice - C. The person who initiates an alert, emergency notification or bulletin will create the alert/bulletin and complete the Timely Notification Action Report which will be included with the police incident report, and forwarded to the Executive Director/Inspector General and the Chief of Police via email with a copy of the alert/notification that was activated.
-The Executive Director/Inspector General and/or Chief of Police will be responsible for authorizing the final Timely Notification Action Report, which will then be saved in the Clery Act folder and a copy of the alert/notification and the police incident report which states the circumstances initiating the alert be attached to it.
+B. When issuing any notification, the Chief of Police or designee will include the following information when available:

+- ▶ Title: Crime Alert, Safety Alert, Emergency Notification, Information Bulletin - Date of issuance - Date, time, and location of offense or situation - Description of crime or situation - Description of suspects - Suspect's direction and mode of travel when fleeing incident - Safety instructions/advice - Authorizing authority, validation of information

+C. The person who initiates an alert, emergency notification, or bulletin will create the alert/bulletin and complete the Timely Notification Action Report, which will be included with the police incident report and forwarded to the Chief of Police via email with a copy of the alert/notification that was activated.
+The Chief of Police or designee will be responsible for authorizing the final Timely Notification Action Report, which will then be saved in the Clery Act folder and a copy of the alert/notification and the police incident report, which states the circumstances initiating the alert.
+Campus Police can create a Public Safety bulletin if the situation is not an emergency.